 Focusing on the positive doesn’t mean we ignore the negative.
 That’s where the alchemy comes in.
 In this series, we salute the positive where it appears in our lives, and we work to transmute the negative, through the potent process of purposeful memoir.

 Here’s how it works.
-Say our focus is “seeking joy”—the theme of my upcoming Solstice workshop.
-In this session, I invite you to look back over your life specifically seeking those moments when you’ve been happiest.
+In the “Seeking Joy” session, I invite you to look back over your life specifically seeking those moments when you’ve been happiest.
 With that list in front of you, you can begin to deepen your memories of those happy times, reliving them again through writing.

 One of the paradoxes of purposeful memoir is that we look backwards in order to understand the present more fully, and to be able to step into the future with more intention and awareness.
 And we do this on several levels: through aligning the personal, political and planetary in our experience, we arrive at a richer, deeper understanding of the full complexity of our life stories.